-- Registered Nurse with current practicing registration with the College of Registered Nurses of British Columbia.
+- Registered Nurse with current practicing registration with the BC College of Nursing Professionals (BCCNP).

 - Current Level C CPR certification.
 ACLS, CTAS required or acquired within twelve (12) months from date of hire.